 When I was a Consumer, I spent endless hours consuming content (surfing forums, reading books, watching videos) that enriched the pockets of others.

 When I decided to become a Producer instead, I’m the one creating content that others consume.

 Look, I WAS a huge soccer/football fan, but those days are over (I’m talking about when I was a 12-year-old).
 BUT some of the people I know who used to spend all their time watching sports on TV are still doing the same, just that they are now twelve years older.

 The Consumer consumes for the sake of consuming.
 The Producer only consumes selectively, strategically, and intelligently to his benefit, and for a purpose to serve a further cause.

 Me?
 I’ve moved on.
 I couldn’t care less about professional sports these days.
 I always say, “The only teams I support are the teams that make me money!”

 BTW — You can make a significant side income betting on soccer games too, even if you don’t know a single thing about soccer/football.
-I will hold your hand, teach you my system, and show you the EXACT steps in this book here.
+I will hold your hand, teach you my system, and help you make tremendous profits from soccer betting.

 Why be a Producer?

 If you want to survive AND THRIVE in the New World Order, you have no other choice.